deciduously/Haskell-First-Principles-Exercises/3-Getting serious/11-Algebraic Datatypes/exercises.md

 4. `Int` is finite (but large), `Integer` is infinite
 5. (^2) - 8 bits with two possible values each
 #### For Example
-1. `MakeExample:: Example` - canot query :t for Example, but use :k to get kind
+1. `MakeExample:: Example` - cannot query :t for Example, but use :k to get kind
 2. Shows invocation, typeclass instances
 3. `MakeExample :: Integer -> Example`
 #### Logic Goats